-Table 15: Extended main data ofau rule Tubic 10.
-Extended mann uutu UI UI uic
+Table 15: Extended main data of a rule

-Property Description Rule number Additional name for the rule.
+Property Property Description Rule number Additional name for the rule.
 Implementation notes Text field for additional explanation.
 You can use implementation notes to enter explanations about the content of the rule condition, for example.
 Test schedule Schedule for starting rule checks on a regular basis.
 By default, the Compliance rule check schedule is assigned but you can assign your own schedule.
 Fill schedule Schedule, which starts recalculation of the auxiliary tables for rule checking.
 By default, the Fill compliance rule objects schedule is assigned but you can assign your own schedule.
-Status Rule status with respect to its audit status.

-Property Description Auditor Person that audited the rule the last time.
-Date of Audit Date of last rule audit.
+Property Property Description Status Rule status with respect to its audit status.
+Auditor Person that audited the rule the last time.
+Date of Audit Date of Audit Date of last rule audit.
 Audit remarks Remarks referring to the audit, for example, results that may be important for the next audit.